sonlhcsuit/app-ideas-applications/README.md

 I also using bootstrap for doing the layout

 ----------------------------------------------------------------------------------
+I wanna do it with Vanilla JS(plain JS), so some project I can't complete (due to it must be implement by node).
+Rather than that, I wanna focus on JS skill so maybe I ignored some "Art"-project.
 ## Projects

 Projects are divided into three tiers based on the knowledge and experience